 In the first two years of piloting the QRBF, the model has been successful.
 Demand was strong, and awards were made to conserve 10 globally significant conservation sites in Central America, South America, Asia, and Africa.
 All of the projects have closed, and conserved sites include one that will preserve the rare Santa Marta parakeet and dozens of other wild species restricted to an isolated mountain in Colombia.
 Another project is extending the Chucanti Reserve in remote eastern Panama, a cloud forest home to rare frogs and plants new to science.
 QRBF has also protected the best remaining habitat for charismatic megafauna such as the northern jaguar and Sumatran orangutan and elephant.
 The land deals are made by local NGOs that have plans to actively manage each property after purchase, ensuring management effectiveness and property contribution to long-term conservation outcomes.

 The scientific expertise draws from an Advisory Council of fifty-five top global biodiversity specialists who serve on the review panel.
 A key criterion in award selection is how the investment will help avoid extinction for rare species.
 Our Advisory Panel work on an all-volunteer basis, ensuring that all donations go to funding land acquisition.
 There remain critical opportunities to protect habitat for species before it is too late – through this grant we anticipate protecting 15 of Earth’s most precious and imperiled sites in 2018.
-Looking ahead, we hope to build this fund together with the Leonardo DiCaprio Foundation so that the QRBF may become a go-to mechanism to initiating life-saving conservation deals around the world.
+Looking ahead, we hope the QRBF will become a go-to mechanism to initiating life-saving conservation deals around the world.